contao/docs/docs/manual/performance/http-caching.en.md

 The number of tags can grow as many as you want.
 In this example, Contao has tagged the answer with three cache tags and as you might have noticed, these tags contain the information that the answer is the page with ID `18`with page layout ID `16`and the content elements with ID `42`and on `10`it.

-And here it comes: When you edit one of these elements in the Contao back end, Contao automatically invalidates all cache entries that are related to this element!
+And here's the kicker: When you edit one of these elements in the Contao back end, Contao automatically invalidates all cache entries that are related to this element!
 For example, if the content `42`element was used in a news item, all cache entries of the detail page and potential list views would be deleted automatically.
 If you change the page layout `18`and select an additional CSS file to be loaded, all responses generated with this page layout will be invalidated automatically without your intervention.

 Pretty clever, isn't it?